ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_cil_pmsm/uz_pmsm_model_9ph_dq/uz_pmsm_model_9ph_dq.rst

 ****************

 Using the model in PS only is similar to the use cases shown in :ref:`uz_pmsmModel` open loop example which is recreated here.
-The placement of the IP-core for the use from PS only is straight forward as only the default PL interfaces have to be connected.
+The placement of the IP-core for the use from PS only is straightforward as only the default PL interfaces have to be connected.

 .. figure:: open_loop_ps.jpg